ASE24-brown/thingy91-nodered-brown/README.md

 The dashboard is configured to work with **Thingy Brown-2** and **Thingy Brown-3**.
 If you are using different devices, update the flow to reflect the correct device IDs.

----

-Let me know if you need help setting up your Docker environment or customizing your Node-RED flows further!